operatorequals/covertutils/README.md

 ```

 ## Networking
 Networking is not handled by `covertutils`, as python provides great built-in networking API (directly inherited from C).
-The only requirements for `covertutils` Handlers are **2 functions wrapping the raw data sending and receiving**.
+The only requirements for `covertutils` `Handler` instances are **2 functions wrapping the raw data sending and receiving**.

 Just pass a `send( raw )` and a `recv()` function to a `Handler` and you have a working *One-Time-Pad* encrypted, bandwidth aware, protocol independent, *password protected* channel.

 # Further Examples:
 Sample TCP/UDP Reverse Shells and TCP Bind Shell scripts can be found in `examples/` directory.
+Tutorial and explanation of the architecture can be found in the [Tutorial Restaurant](http://covertutils.readthedocs.io/en/latest/assembling_backdoor.html)

 # Pull Requests?